 Come down to Wayside for a crash course in movement building, campaign strategy, and direct action.
-Meet other folks from the region and leave better prepared to fight for the win back home.
-Registration is closed for this eventRead More
+Meet other folks from the region and leave better prepared to fight for the win back home download adobe acrobat...Read More

 The voice of the South is changing.
 What would our movement look like, how much more power could we have if we began communicating well across language?
 At the center of Wayside’s work is education and building relationships across class, gender, immigration status, sexuality, language, and race.
 Our language work lies at the center of this commitment: to connect people at the base who often are not engaged in meaningful dialogue around shared struggles.